Fliplet/fliplet-cli/docs/API/fliplet-encryption.md

 When encrypting the contents of a data source, you need to specify an AES (128, 256 or 512) key to encrypt and decrypt such contents.
 The length of key will drive the encryption type, e.g. use a 32 bytes key for AES512.

-<p class="quote">Note: You must likely want to run this command once a user logs in.
+<p class="quote">Note: you most likely want to run this command once a user logs in.
 See below for complete examples.</p>

 Setting a key is as simple as running the following JS API: